vdmit11/vdmit.org/_drafts/2018-11-11-debian-live-usb-debootstrap.md

 that boots and works directly from the USB Flash device (as if it were an HDD).

-The nice thing about it (in contrast to CD images) is that the system is writable.
+The nice thing about it is that the system is writable (in contrast to hybrid Live CD/USB systems).
-You can install new packages and update the configuration on the fly, straight from the running system (as you normally do with our desktop system).
+You can install new packages and update the configuration on the fly, straight from the running system (as you normally do on a desktop system).

 And the bonus nice thing is that now you leraned this `debootstrap` and `chroot` techniques, and now you can make a lot: